 For example, if you say you want to make an extra $40,000 this year, that’s fine.
 But what are the steps that you’re going to take to get there?
 You don’t make $40K overnight.
 You make it by taking the smaller steps that lead you to that goal.

 It’s time to define these smaller steps that end up feeding into your larger goal.
 So instead of having a goal of making more money overall, set a goal of how much money you need to make each day or each week to meet that ultimate goal.

 If you want to make an extra $40,000 a year, then you would need to bring in about $3,333 a month.
 From here, break that down by how much you would need to bring home in a week.
 You would need to bring in about $833 a week, or about $119 a day.

 Now you have a clear focus.
-That’s what you focus your goal on because when you make that $119 a day, it feeds into the weekly goal which feeds into the ultimate goal.
+This is the goal to focus on.
+Why?
+Because when you make that $119 a day, it feeds into the weekly goal, which feeds into the annual goal.
 And it’s not so overwhelming.
 It’s alot easier to think about making $119 a day and actually create a plan to MAKE IT, then it is to figure out how to come up with $40,000.